danielsaidi/SystemNotification/README.md

 ## About SystemNotification

-SystemNotification is a `SwiftUI` library that lets you mimic the native iOS system notification that for instance is presented when you toggle silent mode on and off, connect your AirPods etc.
+SystemNotification lets you mimic the native iOS system notification, which for instance is presented when you toggle silent mode on and off, connect your AirPods etc.

 The result can look like this, or completely different: